sangdeepganvir/Supermarket-Automation-Software/README.md

 # Supermarket Automation System

 The Supermarket Automation System is a project designed to streamline the operations of a supermarket by automating various tasks and providing different roles for different users.
+Is was a Group Project for Software Engineering Lab.

 ## Table of Contents
 - [Project Overview](#project-overview)